PageProofCom/IntercomFashion/README.md

 - Support for loading custom webfonts
 - Simple & easy presets like; user chat bubble color, new convo button color, etc...
 - Works with the new Intercom messenger (yes, the one using iframes!)
+- Automatically moves the base intercom styles out the way, so you can more easily customise them in your app

 ## Install